getapper/generator-g-next/README.md

 - yup validation support
 - _form basic components based on MUI and react-hook-form

+### yo g-next:model

+It creates a new model inside `./models/server` or `./models/client` folder, depending on the usage of the model, client if it is supposed to run in the frontend in React, server if it supposed to run in the backend with NodeJS.\
+Having different folders and files (even to represent the same entity) from backend and frontend avoids issues when loading browser-related code in the backend code, or file-system-related code in the frontend.

 ### yo g-next:page

 It creates a new page with a hook file [WIP]